symfony/symfony-docs/introduction/from_flat_php_to_symfony2.rst

 Where Symfony Delivers
 ----------------------

-In the rest of documentation articles, you'll learn more about how each piece of Symfony works and how you can organize your project.
-For now, celebrate at how migrating the blog from flat PHP to Symfony has improved life:
+In the rest of the documentation articles, you'll learn more about how each piece of Symfony works and how you can organize your project.
+For now, celebrate how migrating the blog from flat PHP to Symfony has improved your life:

 * Your application now has **clear and consistently organized code** (though Symfony doesn't force you into this).
 This promotes **reusability** and